How long can my creditors chase me?

 If you receive proof that you have acknowledged the debt within a six year period then it’s time to pay-up.
 If not, you are theoretically free to leave that debt unpaid forever, and you can even make a complaint to the Financial Ombudsman if the company in question continues to hassle you, without proof of liability.

 But, do you really want that hanging over your head?
 What you can do instead is contact the company and make them an offer.
-The debt is not legally enforceable but it still exists.
-Make your debtor an offer, starting at around 10% of the total value, and see if you can’t properly get rid of that old debt; for a fraction of the price.
+The debt is not legally enforceable but it still exists, meaning that you could have debt collectors calling at your home.
+Why not make your debtor an offer, starting at around 10% of the total value, and see if you can’t properly get rid of that old debt for a fraction of the price?
+This is called a debt settlement, and arranging one correctly could see you become debt free very quickly (and cheaply) if done properly.